HPGeoC/awp-odc-os/README.md

 1. Sample file access: [http://hpgeoc.sdsc.edu/downloads/awp-odc-os-nonlinear-example.tar.gz](http://hpgeoc.sdsc.edu/downloads/awp-odc-os-nonlinear-example.tar.gz)

 2. Copy the zip file into awp-odc-os home directory and unpack.
-One folders *run/* will be extracted into the home directory.
+One folders `run/` will be extracted into the home directory.

   > cd awp-odc-os-nonlinear
   >
-  > tar -zxvf ./awp-odc-os-v1.0-examples.tar.gz
+  > tar -zxvf ./awp-odc-os-nonlinear-examples.tar.gz

 3. Run the environment setting script.
 This script will prepare required folders and link executable and input files into `run/` folder.

   > cd run

+  (depends on the system, e.g. on Blue Waters)

+  this script creates following folders:

+  - `input/`      - single small source and mesh input files (for small scale tests)
+  - `input_rst/`  - pre-partitioned source and mesh files (for large scale tests, see Source file processing section and Mesh file processing section)
+  - `output_ckp/` - run statistics and checkpoints if enabled
+  - `output_sfc/` - output folder striping might be needed for lustre system
+  - `debug`       - output folder for debug information

+  > ./env.sh

 4. Submit pbs job from `run/` directory.
 Like the run script, the job submission process is platform dependent.
 On Blue Waters, for instance, the run.bluewaters.pbs script can be found in `run/` and submitted via (modify your pbs script - account, email address):